-A tooth is removed when it is so badly damaged that it is no longer possible to save the tooth.
-This can be caused by the influence of caries, periodontitis or trauma to the tooth.
+A tooth is removed when the tooth can no longer be saved because it is so badly damaged.
+This can be caused by of caries, periodontitis or trauma to the tooth.

 When removing teeth, being very careful and gentle has proven to be beneficial.
-Unnecessary tissue damage should be avoided at all costs.
+Unnecessary tissue damage should be avoided as much as possible.
 Ideally, the extracted tooth should be replaced immediately with a ceramic implant.
-It is of great importance that the healthy, surrounding bone is not removed under any circumstances.
+For this purpose, it is important that the healthy surrounding bone is not removed under any circumstances.

 After tooth extraction, all inflammation of the bone and soft tissue should be completely removed.
 The empty tooth socket is completely curetted so that no fibers of the periodontium are left.

-The wound is disinfected, A-PRF membranes are inserted and the edges of the wound are adapted with a high-quality suture.
+The wound is disinfected, A-PRF membranes are inserted and the edges of the wound are closed with a high-quality suture.

-Wisdom teeth often do not have enough space in the jawbone, creating an unclean niche that can easily become inflamed.
-The symptoms are recurring, painful inflammation of the adjacent gums.
+Wisdom teeth often do not have enough space in the jawbone, creating an unclean area that can easily become inflamed.
+Recurrent, painful inflammation of the adjacent gums is a common symptom.

 Wisdom teeth can be erupted, partially erupted, or not erupted (retained).
-In addition, there are frequent cases where there are no wisdom teeth.
+There are also frequent cases where there are no wisdom teeth at all.

-Erupted wisdom teeth can usually be removed in one piece, like normal teeth.
+Erupted wisdom teeth can usually be extracted in one piece, like normal teeth.

-Impacted wisdom teeth, on the other hand, are completely in the jawbone, which is why a gum incision and bone access are necessary.
-Both should be as small as possible, without making it difficult to see or work.
-The exposed wisdom teeth are separated in strategically favorable places and carefully removed in pieces.
-Here, too, the bone and soft tissue should be injured as little as possible.
+Impacted wisdom teeth, on the other hand, are still completely in the jawbone, which is why a gum incision and access to the bone are necessary.
+They should be as small as possible, without making it difficult to see or operate.
+When the wisdom teeth are then exposed, they are separated strategically and the pieces are then carefully removed.
+In this case the bone and soft tissue should be traumatized as little as possible.

-All surrounding inflammation in the bone and gums is completely eliminated until only healthy tissue remains.
-This process is extremely important for wound healing without any complications.
+All surrounding inflammation in the bone and gums is completely removed so that only healthy bone and tissue remains.
+This process is extremely important to ensure wound healing without any complications.

-As with the tooth extraction, the retaining fibers are removed, the wound is disinfected, A-PRF membranes are inserted and the wound is sutured without tension.
+As with the extraction of other teeth, remaining fibers are removed, the wound is disinfected, A-PRF membranes are inserted and the wound is sutured without tension.